Join us for an epic journey through Asia

 We start PitchDrive II with a 2-day bootcamp in one of Africa’s most exciting tech-hubs - the city of Kigali.
-From the humble beginnings of an agrarian-based economy, Kigali is now home to some of the largest multinational tech companies operating across the continent including Google, Facebook, and Amazon.
+From the humble beginnings of an agrarian-based economy, Rwanda has become a proof of concept destination for innovative companies looking to test, launch and scale including VW Mobility, Zipline, and Babyl Health.
 Through Government initiatives in long-term planning, investing in IT infrastructure and forward-looking skills, Rwanda’s capital has quickly grown into a leader in the knowledge-based sharing economy and is thriving like never before.
 There’s no better place to kick-off PitchDrive II that in this exciting smart city fondly referred to as the “Singapore of Africa”.

 REPUBLIC OF SINGAPORE

 Our first stop in Asia is the Republic of Singapore - a natural financial and communications hub for South-east Asia boasting an extremely high number of programmers and venture capitalists.
 When it comes to attracting talent, Singapore ranks second in the world and first in Asia.
 The city-state’s robust collaborative networks and talent pools stem from it’s world-class universities, leading multinational businesses and a rapidly growing ecosystem of startups, business incubators and venture capitalists.
 With strong government support in R&D spending and a comprehensive IP regulatory framework, Singapore has become an ideal destination for top tech firms.
 The capital hosts about 80 of the top 100 tech firms in the world and is often labelled a ‘miniature Silicon Valley’.